Breasts and Ice Cream

 Four years ago I weighed 180 pounds.
 My breasts overflowed from my 36B push-up bras.
 Okay, maybe they didn’t overflow, but if they did it might’ve made being overweight feel like it was worth it.
 I decided I needed something better than food and drink for stress management.
 I started working out.

 As I went down to the mid 150s, I noticed that my breasts had deflated some.
 I went into Victoria’s Secret and met The Bombshell.
 “It might have too much padding,” the saleswoman said.
 She tried steering me towards a more realistic option.
 The $60 Bombshell bra was what I needed, wanted and bought.
 It’s the style I still wear.

-Now, there’s an inch or so of space between the much of the bra and each breast.
-I’ve lost another 15 pounds.
+Now, there’s an inch or so of space between the cup of the bra and each breast, because I’ve lost another 15 pounds.
 I first noticed the change in my sports bras.
 They used to cushion and hold my breasts in place.
 They’re no longer any help at all.